Early Childhood Education

 Diana was born into a family of educators in Montreal, Quebec, enjoying a childhood of winters in the city and summers in the eastern townships.
 She was a teacher in the public schools of BC and NWT when the search for a meaningful education for her own children brought her family to the Nelson Waldorf School and the beautiful environs of Nelson.
 Her journey at the school began as a parent volunteer and lasted for fifteen years while her children went through the grades.
 Diana was inspired by teachers working out of a love for the developing child and appreciated the wisdom of a curriculum devoted to bringing the “right thing at the right time”.
 She joined the Nelson Waldorf School faculty in 2003 and has served in many roles including learning assistance, faculty administration, and coordination of the Social Inclusion Approach.
 Diana is grateful for working with a diverse community of colleagues and parents, dedicated to preparing young people for the wonders of life.

-Keitha has been the Nelson Waldorf School Secretary for nine years.
+Keitha has been the Nelson Waldorf School Secretary for eleven years.
 Her time with the school as a parent, a Board/Committee member and volunteer began when her daughter, now an alumnus, started Kindergarten.
 Keitha chose Waldorf Education in appreciation of the philosophy of embracing and respecting life and the holistic approach to imparting knowledge and developing self.
 Keitha’s career history has been administrative and people-centered, which led her to pursue certification in the ABT (Applied Business Technology) program at Selkirk College, where she was awarded the Lieutenant Governor General’s Medal for outstanding achievement.
 Keitha also lived in England for 10 years where her two stepsons, daughter-in-law and granddaughter live.
 She enjoys her fabulous friends, travelling, performing in the Jubilate Deo Handbell Choir and living in Nelson – “The best place in the world”.